SAP/cloud-sdk-ios-cai/README.md

 import SwiftUI

 /*
-  Create the `CAIChannel` object by providing the channel id, channel token, and channel slug, which were created in CAI Platform.
+  Create the `CAIChannel` object by providing the channel id, channel token, and channel slug of your mobile channel.
+Values can be looked up in CAI platform.

   If you do not want to hardcode channel information on the client, you can retrieve a list of channels for a given Application ID with `CAIChannelService`.
 */